puppetlabs/puppet-docs/source/puppet/5.5/types/schedule.md

 time within that schedule, then the resources will get applied;
 otherwise, that work may never get done.

-Thus, it is advisable to use wider scheduling (e.g., over a couple of hours) combined with periods and repetitions.
+Thus, it is advisable to use wider scheduling (for example, over a couple of hours) combined with periods and repetitions.
 For instance, if you wanted to restrict certain resources to only running once, between the hours of two and 4 AM, then you would use this schedule: